gvwilson/thirdbit/src/fiction/in-heck/index.md

 an' then we'll figure out what to do about your pa."

 He lay back down.
-When Maddy said, "Eww!" again a moment later, he smiled in the darkness.
+When Maddy said, "Ew!" again a moment later, he smiled in the darkness.

 Bee Six Vee pulled the wagon off the road just before mid-day.